GeniePress/docs/reference/ajax.md

         ];
     });
 ```
 Your ajax call will need to handle a 400 error.
-The data sent on the exception will be password in the response.
+The data sent on the exception will be passed in the response.